 - Are private Music lessons running and Music practice rooms open?

-- Will Senior pupils need to bring any equipment into College?
+- Do Senior pupils need to bring any equipment into College?

-A supply of disposable facemasks is required (or re-usable facemask).
+A supply of disposable facemasks is required (or a reusable facemask).

 All pupils should ensure they have their own stationery (and do not share with others).